BlcaKHat/Python/README.md

 # Python
-These coedes are used on daily life.
+Commonly used codes for basic manipulation.